Myron Tarnavsky

 Myron Omelianovych Tarnavsky (Мирон Омелянович Тарнавський; August 29, 1869 - June 29, 1938) was a supreme commander of the Ukrainian Galician Army, the military of the West Ukrainian People's Republic.

-Background
+In 1919 he signed a controversial armistice with the Volunteer Army, which resulted in his removal from command and eventual acquittal by a military tribunal.

+Early life

 Tarnavsky was born into a family of priests in Baryliv, a village in the Lviv region.
-He attended a village grade school and a German gymnasium in Brody, western Ukraine.
+He attended a village grade school and a German gymnasium in Brody, and was later transferred to a gymnasium in Lviv, but abandoned studies and returned to his native village.
+Tarnavsky was then able to reenter the Brody gymnasium, graduating from it in 1890.
+According to his own memoirs, his favourite subjects were mathematics and physics.

 He then served for one year in the Austrian military and due to his good performance was given the opportunity to pursue officer training in Lviv and, later, Vienna.
+After finishing compulsory service, he returned to Baryliv.
+After being noticed by Galician Sejm marshal Stanisław Badeni, he spent five months as an employee in the regional administration of Galicia, but eventually reentered military service.

-Military activities
+Military service

+Austrian Army

-In 1899 Myron Tarnavsky completed officer training in Vienna and was stationed in Sambir and, for a longer period of time, in Zolochiv where as an officer of the Austrian military he played an active role in local Ukrainian community life.
+In November 1892 Tarnavsky became a reserve lieutenant of the 4th Infantry Regiment based in Tarnów.
+Later he was transferred to the 18th Infantry Regiment based in Przemyśl, and eventually got promoted to Oberleutnant of the 33rd Infantry Regiment in Stryi.
+In 1899 Tarnavsky completed officer training in Vienna and was stationed in Sambir and, for a longer period of time, in Zolochiv where as an officer of the Austrian military he played an active role in local Ukrainian community life.
+Starting from 1919 he served as Hauptmann of the 35th Infantry Regiment.

-With the outbreak of World War I in 1914, Tarnavsky was assigned to the front and fought against the Russian military.
-In 1915 he was wounded but returned to the Russian front, fighting in the Carpathian Mountains, later that year.
-In 1916, Tarnavsky obtained the rank of major in the Austro-Hungarian army and became the commander of the Ukrainian Sich Riflemen.
-In 1918 he was promoted to the rank of lieutenant colonel and given command of the 16th infantry regiment, then stationed in central Ukraine.
-At the end of 1918, Austria-Hungary collapsed and a western Ukrainian state was declared in the formerly Austrian-controlled territory of Galicia.
-Tarnavsky joined the Ukrainian Galician Army in February 1919, and obtained the rank of colonel.
-In July of that year, after Ukrainian forces were driven out of Galicia by the Polish army, Tarnavsky was promoted to the rank of brigadier general and became Supreme Commander of the Ukrainian Galician Army.
-Tarnavsky oversaw the Galician offensive on Kyiv.
-His army was decimated by a typhus epidemic and he arranged an armistice with the forces of Anton Denikin.
-Because this was unauthorized by the Ukrainian policial leadership and he was relieved of duty and court-martialed in November 1919.
-Tarnavsky was then acquitted and briefly reinstated as supreme commander.
+With the outbreak of World War I in 1914, Tarnavsky was assigned to the front and fought against the Russian military in battles near Radyvyliv, Brody and Lviv.
+His unit was forced to retreat to Nowy Sącz, where Tarnavsky fell ill with dysentery, but recuperated.
+In late November 1914 he was seriously wounded in a battle near Storonevychi in the vicinity of Sambir.
+After several months of treatment, he returned to the Russian front, fighting near Slavsko in the Carpathian Mountains.
+In August 1915, when his unit was stationed together with Ukrainian Sich Riflemen near Pidhaitsi, Tarnavsky befriended sotnyk Dmytro Vitovsky.